H3licopter/beanstalk/README.md

 **JS/WASM**

-*ONLY VERY BASIC CODEGEN INTO JS ADDED SO FAR*

 Beanstalk will be a full programming language that compiles into JS/WASM on the frontend (and eventually native code on the backend) allowing you to add dynamic and interactive behaviours in your scenes naturally and concisely.

 The goal is to create a language, designed from the ground up, to be able to handle most of a techstack within one ecosystem.